Las Vegas, NV

 During the Second World War, he was a conscientious objector.
 He refused to be inducted into the U.S. Army.
 From 1940 to 1944, he was interned as a pacifist in civilian public service camps in Arkansas and California where he fought fires and built roads.
 He wrote about the experience in the 94-page prose memoir Down In My Heart (1947), which opens with the question, “When are men dangerous?”

-Today is the birthday of Michelle Obama (books by this author), born Michelle Robinson in Chicago (1964).
+Today is the birthday of former First Lady Michelle Obama (books by this author), born Michelle Robinson in Chicago (1964).
 She grew up on the South Side of Chicago, with a stay-at-home mom and a dad who worked for the city water plant and was active in local politics.
 She skipped the second grade, went to Chicago’s first magnet high school, ranked second in her graduating class, went off to college at Princeton, and then to law school at Harvard.
 She met Barack Obama at the law firm in Chicago where they both worked.
-For their first date, they went to the Spike Lee movie Do the Right Thing.
-In 1992, the two married.

 Be well, do good work, and keep in touch.®